 Therefore, in order to deal with all of our cases $(d, g) \in \{(9, 7), (10,7), (9, 8), (10,8)\}$, we begin with a curve $C$ of degree $9$ and genus $7$ or $8$.
-We will degenerate $C$ to the union of a general canonical curve $D$ (of degree $6$ and genus $4$) and a union $R$ of rational curves meeting $D$ quasi-transversely at a set $\Gamma$ of $6$ points (three general $2$-secant lines when $g=7$, respectively a general $2$-secant line and a general $4$-secant conic when $g=8$).
+We will degenerate $C$ to the union of a general canonical curve $D$ (of degree $6$ and genus $4$) and a union $R$ of rational curves meeting $D$ quasi-transversely at a set $\Gamma$ of $6$ points (three general $2$-secant lines when $g=7$, and the union of a general $2$-secant line with a general $4$-secant conic when $g=8$, respectively).

 Write $Q$ for the unique quadric containing $D$.
-In both cases, the tangent lines to $R$ at $\Gamma$ are transverse to $Q$, and so the restricted normal bundle $N_{D \cup R}|_D$ fits into a balanced exact sequence:
+In both cases, the tangent lines to $R$ at $\Gamma$ are transverse to $Q$, and so applying \eqref{modifications_ses} with \(k=0\) to the normal bundle exact sequence \eqref{eq:normal_bundle_exact_seq} for \(D \subset Q\), we see that the restricted normal bundle $N_{D \cup R}|_D$ fits into a balanced exact sequence:

 In particular, $N_{D \cup R}|_D$ is strictly semistable, and $N_{D/Q}$ gives a destabilizing line bundle.